 - Open checks: checks with no arrows off them.
 FRBs (front-running bastards) are duty bound to mark checks indicating the correct trail.
 This is quickly achieved by foot scraping or placing a stick, stone, leaves (whatever is at hand) on the circle rim in the direction of trail.
 Some people think that if the backmarkers lose the pack that is “tough” and they should have to check the trail themselves, but they are forgetting that the aim is to get everyone back to the bucket within five minutes of each other, so they deserve all the shit they get!

-- Checks with arrows: it is not compulsory to have arrows off checks.
-The advantage of checks with arrows is that backmarkers can identify the possible trails immediately.
+- Checks with arrows or closed checks: The advantage of checks with arrows is that backmarkers can identify the possible trails immediately and front runners are slowed down by the options..
 However, some hashers when marking an arrowed check for the correct trail get it completely arse about face.
 The basic principle is to cover up or destroy the incorrect arrows leaving the correct one clear and clean.
 Make sure you explain this clearly in the briefing.

-- Tees and marked trails: a false trail from a split should have some markings and a T at the end of it.
-If you haven’t marked the T you can tell the pack at the start that not all falsies have T’s and they should not go too far without trail.
+- Tees and marked trails: a false trail from a split or closed check must have some markings and a T at the end of it.
 Any hasher who goes more than a hundred metres without seeing trail is as dumb as any hare who leaves such a gap in the trail.